 Everything in life requires maintenance.
 The longer and the slower your initial whitening, the less often you need to maintain.
 By following the instructions we provide you, your teeth will always be lighter than they were before.
 Some people need to do 30 minutes a month at home.
 For this, they use their customised trays and take-home gel, and others can do 2-3 days every few months to maintain this depends on the amount of coffee, tea, red wine, etc. that daily as well as your level of oral hygiene.
 The cleaner your teeth are, the less chance of staining being attached to the tooth surface and getting drawn in and staining the teeth again.

 Once you have had your teeth whitened professionally by us, there are things you can do to prevent stains and keep your smile as bright as possible:

-Teaming up with OptiSmile is the best way to get the teeth whitening results you want.
+Teaming up with OptiSmile is the best way to get the cosmetic dental results you want.
 We know your oral health and can make recommendations that allow you to get the best results in a time frame that works for you.
-We’ll also help you understand how the whitening process works, monitor your progress, and treat any sensitivity issues that may very rarely arise.
+We’ll also help you understand how the whitening process works, monitor your progress and treat any sensitivity issues that may very rarely arise.